 What is Whitby famous for and why do hundreds of thousands of visitors flock to this seaside town each year?
 Here are 9 mind-blowing facts about Whitby which might answer that for you and you may not have known!

 Whitby is a unique town with an atmosphere like no other.
 A short stroll around the cobbled streets will quickly give you a sense of the history that is encompassed in the seaside town.
-But what is Whitby most famous for and why do hundreds of thousands of visitors flock to Whitby each year?
-Here are 9 mind-blowing facts about Whitby which you may not have known!
+Here are 9 mind-blowing facts about Whitby which you may not have known.

-Many visitors come to Whitby are are shocked at the Gothic nature of some of the shops.
-Many do not realise that Whitby has close connections to the novel Dracula and that Bram Stoker stayed in Whitby while writing parts the famous novel.
-Stoker was inspired by the moody atmosphere of the town and took inspiration from landmarks such as Whitby Abbey, St Mary’s Church Yard and the 199 steps.
+Many visitors who come to Whitby are shocked at the Gothic nature of some of the shops.
+Many do not realise that Whitby has close connections to the novel Dracula and that Bram Stoker stayed in Whitby while writing parts of the famous novel.
+Stoker was inspired by the moody atmosphere of the town and took inspiration from landmarks such as Whitby Abbey, St Mary’s Churchyard, and the 199 steps.

-3) Whitby was was once a major Whaling port
+3. Whitby was once a major whaling port

 During the attack on Whitby, a coastguard station was shelled along with Whitby Abbey and many other buildings in the town.

 Whitby is a hotbed of paranormal activity, with ghost hunters from around the globe coming to the town each year to experience the paranormal activities which occur in the town.
 You only have to walk around Whitby alone at night to sample the ghostly atmosphere.
 Whitby even has a couple of people offering ghost walks around the town at night.

 6. Whitby has the best fish and chips in the UK